Skip to main content

 This method is optional.

 If Grafast determines that this specific step instance should be replaced by one of its peers (thanks to the results from deduplicate above), Grafast will call deduplicatedWith on the step that is being replaced, passing the step that it is being replaced with as the first argument.
-This gives your step a chance to pass any information to the peer that may be necessary to make the peers equivalent.
+This gives your step a chance to pass any information to the peer that may be necessary to make the peers truly equivalent.

 It's rare to need this functionality, so let's work through a hypothetical.